 - A good overhead shot of the park from the Earth Observatory.

-If you wonder what we pack when we travel and are hiking, you can find our packing list of hiking gear which might be helpful.
+If you wonder what we pack when we travel and go on hikes, you can find our packing list of hiking gear which might be helpful too.

-Still have questions about hiking the W?
+Still have questions about hiking the ‘W’ Trek?
 Please leave a comment below (no URL is required).
-We are happy to help if we can.
+We are happy to help if we can!